Rifqi2007c/windows-custom-desktop-pack/README.md

 # These repo was made for personal use so you might have fix few things if it didnt work well on your computer
+if the bar didn't look right you might need to play with the style.css a bit 'w'

 # yasb bar and terminal font (make sure to install this first)
 * [0xproto Nerd Font](https://github.com/ryanoasis/nerd-fonts/releases/download/v3.2.1/0xProto.zip)